VinAIResearch/HyperCUT/README.md

 ![Example 1](assets/Ex1.gif)
 - The result of Purohit et al .[[2]](#references) compare to HyperCUT-based
 ![Example 2](assets/Ex2.gif)
-- Moreover, we also compare our HyperCUT-base model with the baseline having the additional motion guidance input [[3]](#references)
+- Moreover, we also compare our HyperCUT-base model with the baseline having the additional motion guidance input [[3]](#references) in B-Aist++ dataset
 ![Example 3](assets/Ex3.gif)

 ## Acknowledgments